-The health reform law, The Patient Protection and Affordable Care Act was signed into law in 2010.
-More commonly referred to as the “Affordable Care Act” (or ACA), the law represents the broadest reform to the United States’ health care system since the 1960s.
+The health reform law, The Patient Protection and Affordable Care Act of 2010 (commonly referred to as the “Affordable Care Act” or “ACA”), represents the broadest reform to the United States’ health care system since the 1960s.

 Pre-Existing Condition Insurance Plan (PCIPs)

-Learn more about the Pre-Existing Condition Insurance Plan (PCIPs).
+Learn more: Pre-Existing Condition Insurance Plan (PCIPs)

 State Insurance Exchanges